 At the discretion of the buying contracting officer, orders and BPAs may be set aside for small businesses for any of the socioeconomic categories listed at FAR 19.000(a)(3), if market research shows that three or more such firms are capable of providing the products and/or services required.
-However, for 8(a) set-asides, the SBA offer and acceptance process must be accomplished at the order level.
+For information on how to order from MAS 8(a) contractors, see MAS 8(a) Pool.

 When conducting evaluations and making a best value determination before placing an order, buyers should consider including, if available, at least one small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, women-owned small business, or small disadvantaged business Schedule contractor.
 Buyers should also give preference to the items of small business concerns when two or more items at the same delivered price will satisfy the requirement.

-Approximately 80 percent of all GSA contractors are small businesses.
+Approximately 80% of all GSA contractors are small businesses.
 They are identified by indicators on GSA eLibrary (listing of available contractors) and GSA Advantage! (online shopping and ordering system):